 Submitted for Conditional Approval: Application/file is started by the underwriter.
-When conditional approval comes, loan is good to move forward but needs specific things to be completed beforehand.
+When conditional approval comes, loan is good to move forward.
+However, specific conditions need to be completed beforehand.

 Appraisal Ordered: Appraisal is ordered to determine the property's value.
-An appraiser (who has no affiliation with the people involved with the transition) comes to the property and inspects the entire thing to calculate the current value.
+An appraiser (who has no affiliation with the people involved with the transaction) comes to the property and inspects everything to calculate the current value.